The Battle Against Vanity: Why Men Waste Their Strength on Pleasure

 "Vanity of vanities," says the Preacher, "Vanity of vanities!
 All is vanity."
 (Ecclesiastes 1:2)

-A man can climb the corporate ladder, stack his bank account, seduce a dozen women, and win the admiration of fools—and still, at the end of it all, be nothing more than a dying breath on the wind.
+A man can climb the corporate ladder, stack his bank account, seduce a dozen women, and win the admiration of fools, and still, at the end of it all, be nothing more than a dying breath on the wind.

 The world sells us a lie.
-It tells men they can build their own meaning, forge their own purpose, and carve out their own little kingdom of self.
+It tells men they can build their own meaning, forge their own purpose, carve out their own little kingdom of self.
 But when the dust settles and the noise fades, every so-called success crumbles under one inescapable truth: without God, everything a man does is meaningless.

-Solomon, a warrior-king, a builder of empires, a man who had tasted every pleasure and power under the sun—looked at his life and called it hebel (הֶבֶל), a Hebrew word meaning breath, vapor, a passing mist.
+Solomon, a warrior-king, a builder of empires, a man who had tasted every pleasure and power under the sun, looked at his life and called it hebel (הֶבֶל), a Hebrew word meaning breath, vapor, a passing mist.
 All of it was fleeting.
 All of it was a lie.

 Men Are Dying in a War They Don't Even See